 Healthy Honey CornbreadPrint Recipe Rate this Recipe Pin Recipe

 - ½ c all purpose flour, see notes

 - 2 tsp baking powder

 - 1.5 c plain greek yogurt

-Whisk together the cornmeal, flour, rosemary, baking soda, and salt.
+- Whisk together the cornmeal, flour, baking powder, and salt.

-In a separate bowl, whisk together the greek yogurt, eggs, olive oil, and honey.
-Pour the wet ingredients into the dry ingredients, then fold together until just barely combined.
+- In a separate bowl, whisk together the greek yogurt, eggs, olive oil, and honey until smooth.